[Skip to Content]

 R-3 (PGY-4)

-During the third year (R3) you will hone your organizational and leadership skills and develop confidence recognizing and treating a wide array of neurological disease.
+During the third year (R3) you will hone your organizational and leadership skills and develop confidence recognizing and treating a wide array of neurological diseases.
 The capstone rotation of the residency program is Service Chief on the Inpatient General and Stroke Services.

 This challenging rotation provides you with experience supervising junior neurology residents, off-service residents, medical students and advanced practice providers.